toolleeo/cli-apps/README.md

 Miscellaneous utilities that are not do not fit in other categories and they are not numerous enough that they do not require a dedicated category.

+* [asciit](https://github.com/Q1CHENL/asciit) - A more compact and intuitive ASCII table in your terminal: an alternative to "man 7 ascii" and "ascii".
 * [Autocomplete](https://github.com/withfig/autocomplete) - IDE-style autocomplete for your existing terminal & shell.
 * [bash-cache](https://github.com/dimo414/bash-cache) - A function memoisation / caching library for bash scripts and shells
 * [bkt](https://bkt.rs) - bkt is a subprocess caching utility that makes it easy to reuse past invocations of slow commands